vlcn-io/cr-sqlite/README.md

 # Perf

 `cfsqlite` is currently 2-3x slower than base `sqlite`.
-I believe we can get perf to be near identical -- the current bottlenecks are:
+I believe we can get perf to be near identical.
+The current bottlenecks are:
-1. The current database clock value is stored in a table
+1. The current database clock value is stored in a table and must be touched every write
-2. The site id of the database is stored in a table
+2. The site id of the database is stored in a table and queried every write

-We can move both of these values out of the table and into a variable in-memory.
+We can move both of these values out of their tables and into a variable in-memory.
 Preliminary tests show that doing this results in near identical perf to `sqlite`.

 # Future